carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 is for.
 You can (and should) refer to the manual page or other help files as needed.

-Let's go into the `data` directory and see what is in there.
+Let's go into the `data/untrimmed_fastq` directory and see what is in there.

 ~~~
 $ cd data/untrimmed_fastq